zuoyi93/r-code-prosgpv-glm-cox/README.md

 R code to replicate results in the paper
 ========================

 This repository contains all the supplementary materials of our manuscript.
-(TO CHANGE LATER)

 	Zuo Y, Stewart TG, Blume JD.
-Variable Selection with Second-Generation P-Values. arXiv preprint arXiv:2012.07941.
-2020 Dec 15.
+Variable Selection in GLM and Cox Models with Second-Generation P-Values. arXiv preprint arXiv:2109.09851.
+2021 September 20.

 The table of contents is as follows.